Diana Chalakova

 Solution

-A pop-up book as a deliberate and analog call-back to a time when learning and interaction were slower and more reflective.
+A pop-up book as a deliberate and analog call-back to slower and more reflective interaction with increased comprehension of experience.

 Through entry points spanning scientific concepts about dopamine processing, attention fragmentation, and stories, it is evident that the goal isn't to reject technology altogether, but rather to remind readers what deep engagement feels like without constant artificial stimuli.